bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 A weapon with the reach trait can be used to perform melee attacks up to 2m away, and doing so doesn’t put you in melee combat with the target.

 #### Shield
 This weapon can no longer be used for attacks.
-Instead, it provides a +2 to defensive skill tests using it.
+Instead, it provides a +2 to defensive skill tests using it. #TODO

 #### Sling
 This weapon aids with throwing things long distances.
 A size 1 or 2 sling doubles your thrown range, size 3 or 4 triples it, and a size 5 sling quadruples your thrown range.
 If you load and launch a sling in the same turn, your skill test to attack is at a -1.